m-a-robinson/academic-kickstart/content/publication/franceschi-post-2025/index.md

 - Kevin Enright
 publication_types:
 - '2'
-abstract: ABSTRACTThis study described the recovery responses following match play and examined the effects of manipulating training load 48 h post‐match in Italian Serie A youth soccer players.
+abstract: This study described the recovery responses following match play and examined the effects of manipulating training load 48 h post‐match in Italian Serie A youth soccer players.
 Forty‐eight players were assessed using the countermovement jump (CMJ), isometric posterior‐chain muscle test (IPC), muscle soreness and fatigue